-A third type of measures of noise abatement can be active involvement of house owners and residents.
-The main idea here will be to actively inform people of how they can reduce noise and annoyance by engaging in noise abatement activities that they also finance.
+A third type of noise abatement measure can be active involvement of house owners and residents.
+The main idea is to actively inform people of how they can reduce noise and annoyance by engaging in noise abatement activities that they also finance.
 The technical and economical possibilities for noise abatement are not always common knowledge.
 A secretariat could be established within the road administration whose employees mainly deal with information, planning, initiating and managing local efforts.
 The following could be encouraged:

-- When rebuilding and enlarging existing housing, new buildings, garages and covered bike parking can be placed so they function as noise barriers reducing noise in gardens, on terraces and so on; - Noise reduction can be achieved by changing to specialty noise-insulating windows which can be financed over the annual maintenance budget; this could also finance other noise-reducing projects.
-If this is done when windows have to be renewed anyway, the cost will be marginal; furthermore, such windows will normally also reduce the cost of heating; - Local noise barriers around gardens and terraces can be built; - If new fences have to be established or old fences renewed, the new fences can be built so that they function as noise barriers; often, this will not increase the cost dramatically; and - Planning and constructing noise barriers with photovoltaic panels financed by the residents, where the electricity produced over the years can partly (or fully) pay for the investment.
+When rebuilding and enlarging existing housing, new buildings, garages and covered bike parking can be placed so they function as noise barriers, reducing noise in gardens, on terraces, etc.;

+- Noise reduction may be achieved by changing to specialty noise-insulating windows which can be financed by the annual maintenance budget; this could also finance additional noise-reducing projects.
+If this is undertaken when windows have to be renewed, the cost will be marginal; furthermore, such windows will generally reduce the cost of heating; - Local noise barriers around gardens and terraces can be built; - If new fences have to be established or old fences renewed, the new fences can be built so that they function as noise barriers; often, this will not increase the cost dramatically; and - Planning and constructing noise barriers with photovoltaic panels, financed by the residents, where the electricity produced over the years can partly (or fully) pay for the investment.

-Another measure of a noise action plan can be planning where an earth wall can be placed and designed to give noise reduction in a residential area.
+Another measure of a noise action plan may be planning where an earth wall can be placed and designed to provide noise reduction in a residential area.
 In this case, vacant land also has to be reserved for the earth wall.
-The construction of the earth wall could then be performed over a long period of maybe 10 or 15 years using surplus dirt (and rock) material from road projects and other construction projects in the municipality (see Section 4.3.3).
+The construction of the earth wall could then be performed over a long period of perhaps 10 or 15 years, using surplus dirt (and rock) material from road projects and other construction projects in the municipality (refer to Section 4.3.3).